zsiki/GeoEasy/doc/reference_guide.rst

 	Fixed points selection

+Observations between the points selected in the two lists are considered in the adjustment calculation.

-GeoEasy will prepare an xml file for GNU Gama with the coordinats of the selected points and observations among the selected unknown and fixes points.
+GeoEasy will prepare an xml file for GNU Gama with the coordinates of the selected points and observations among the selected unknown and fixes points.
-The calculation is made by GNU Gama and the results of the calculation is shown in thecalculation results window.
+The calculation is made by GNU Gama and the results of the calculation is shown in the calculation results window.
 Please use GNU Gama documentation for the details of the result list.
+You can set a short output list in the **Adjustment parameters** dialog.
-The coordinates of the unknown points are updated in the coordinate lists after adjustent.
+The coordinates of the unknown points are updated in the coordinate lists after adjusment.

 Coordinate transformation
 .........................